PartnerRobotChallengeVirtual/interactive-cleanup-unity/README.md

 8. Click [Restart] when "Restart Unity" window displayed.
 9. Please confirm that no error occurred in Console window.

+### Import executable file and dll for TTS
+If you want to output speech, please import files by following the steps below.
+1. Prepare "ConsoleSimpleTTS.exe" and "Interop.SpeechLib.dll".
+For details on these files, see [here](https://github.com/PartnerRobotChallengeVirtual/console-simple-tts).
+2. Copy those files to the "TTS" folder in the same directory as SIGVerseConfig folder.

 ### Build
 1. Create a "Build" folder under this project folder.
 2. Open this project with Unity.